itsbanjo/concession-kiosk-demo/readme.md

 The playbook may attempt to connect to a different IP.
 Update the **VagrantFile** accordingly.

 1. During the provisionining, it will ask you which interface to use.
-Choose the one that is plugged in to your current network to create a bridge connection to your subnet.
+Choose the one that is plugged in to your current network to create a bridge connection to your subnet (see Network Diagram).

 2. Run, ensure the **VagrantFile** and **inventory** file has the same IP addresses then invoke the command below to start the provisioning of the three tier application.
 It will roughly take 5 minutes to provision the entire system
 3.